till22G/Programmieren-2-Vier-Gewinnt/readme.md

 You must have a Java Virtual Machine version 1.4.0 and above to run this program.
 You can get a JVM for free from http://java.sun.com

-How to run Vier Gewinnt:
+How to run "Connect 4":